I Want To...

 Volunteers between the ages of 18 and 55 who are prescribed buprenorphine or methadone are needed for a research study at Johns Hopkins Bayview Medical Center.
 Volunteers must not be using any other drugs.
 Participants also must be healthy, pain free, and willing to stay overnight on a research unit.
 Compensation is provided up to $375.
 Please call 410-550-9494 to see if you may qualify.
 Principal Investigator: Andrew Tompkins, M.D.
 (NA_00071459) Download flyer.

-Interested in a novel research approach to quitting smoking at no cost to you?
 Johns Hopkins University School of Medicine is seeking cigarette smokers who would like to quit smoking for participation in a scientific research study.
 The study involves free counseling and treatment provided in a comfortable, supportive setting.
 Transdermal nicotine patches, an FDA approved smoking cessation treatment, may be provided in the study.
-The study may involve ingestion of psilocybin, a psychoactive substance found in psychedelic mushrooms that have been used as a sacrament in various cultures.
-Some research studies have suggested that psychedelics, when administered under interpersonally supportive and well-prepared conditions, may be effective in helping people overcome addictions.
+Cognitive behavior therapy and ongoing interpersonal support will be provided in order to help volunteers quit smoking.
 Questionnaires, interviews, MRI scans, and biological measures of smoking will be used to assess the treatment’s effects on mood, and smoking.
 Volunteers must be right handed, must be between the ages of 21 and 65, and must live within travel distance of the Hopkins Bayview campus in Baltimore.
-If you would like to discuss the possibility of volunteering, please call 410–550–1972 and ask for Albert, the study’s research coordinator, or go to www.smoking-insight.org.
+If you would like to discuss the possibility of volunteering, please call 410–550–1972 and ask for Albert, the study’s research coordinator or go to www.smoking-insight.org.
 Confidentiality will be maintained for all applicants and participants.
-Principal Investigator: Matthew W. Johnson, Ph.D., (Protocol: NA_00016166) Download Flyer
+Principal Investigator: Matthew W. Johnson, Ph.D.., (Protocol: NA_00016166)

 Healthy men and women ages 21-55 who have used stimulants to get high (such as cocaine, methamphetamine, or amphetamine) in the last six months are needed to participate in a research study about effects of prescription oral methamphetamine on decision making at the Johns Hopkins Bayview Medical Center.
 This is not a treatment study.
 This study requires one 4-5 hour screening visit and three overnight sessions lasting about 32 hours each.
 During each session, you will be required to remain overnight at a residential unit.Earn up to $525 for completing the study.
 For more information please call 410-550-9497.
 Principal Investigator: Matthew W. Johnson, Ph.D.
 (IRB Protocol NA_00041057).
 Download flyer